- Current Intake

 - Apply knowledge of Electronics Engineering to assess societal, environmental, health and safety issues with professional ethics and work in diverse teams as an individual or a leader to manage different projects for life-long learning.

-- Ability to apply electronics engineering knowledge to assess societal, health, safety, legal, and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+- Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.

-- Ability to practice knowledge and understanding of the engineering and management principles, to manage projects as well as finance in multidisciplinary environments.
+- Demonstrate knowledge and understanding of the engineering and management principles and apply these to one’s own work, as a member and leader in a team, to manage projects in multidisciplinary environments.

 Under Graduate – 120